CentroEPiaggio/Omni_Mulinex_Joystic_OPC/README.md

 ros2 launch  omni_mulinex_joystic start_joystic_nodes.launch.py
 ```
 If the command does not run try to execute  `sudo su` after the colcon command.

+REMEMBER TO LOOK AT THE PATH WHERE THE BAGS ARE SAVED AND WHERE THE CSV FILES ARE STORED.

+The Matlab file for the velocity profile generation is inside the csv files folder.